honno/honno.github.io/_includes/home/main-text.md

     A GZIP file that decompresses to itself, ad infinitum.
 Involved the creation of an abstract Lempel-Ziv program that self-expands, which was carefully translated into a DEFLATE compressed data stream using the formats fixed Huffman alphabet.

-    Also required designing a multiprocessing Python script that can find a self-referential CRC32 value, i.e. a checksum that is valid for data that holds itself.
-Achieved by bruteforcing through the over 4 billion possibilities, inserting the values into a given template file, finding the actual checksum and checking for a match.
+    Also required designing a multiprocessing Python script that can find a self-referential CRC32 value.

-    I explain the whole process in a blog post.
-It contains too many ASCII charts.
+    I explain the whole process in a blog article, which comes with numerous ASCII charts.

     * Python
     {: class='langs'}